Nov 19, 2022

 Managing and syncing secrets must be as easy as possible because as friction and difficulty increase, so does the number of developers and teams that implement their own (and likely insecure) solution instead.

-A Secrets Manager like this should've existed years ago, but now, a new kid is on the block: Doppler.
+A secrets manager like this should've existed years ago, but now, a new kid is on the block: Doppler.

 Simply put, Doppler is trying to make it as easy as it should be to manage secrets on Kubernetes thanks to the Doppler Secrets Operator.
 Easy to use?
 Check.
 Easy to sync secrets as Kubernetes Secrets?
 Check.
 Twelve-Factor App, cloud-native?
 Check.
 No overhead?
 Check.